 \begin{definition} Let $K, H$ be a pair of non-conjugate subgroups of $G$.
 Say $K$ and $H$ are \textit{indistinguishable} if for all Borel-Smith functions $f$, $f(K) = f(H)$.
 If no such indistinguishable pairs exist in $G$, say \textit{non-conjugacy is detected in $G$.} \end{definition}

 \begin{remark} If $K$ and $H$ are indistinguishable, we have $|K| = |H|$, since $\dim(\R G)^H = [G:H]$, the index of $H$ in $G$.

-Many $p$-groups have non-conjugacy detected, such as abelian groups trivially, all finite $p$-groups of normal $p$-rank one (this is computed indirectly in \cite[Section 6]{M24a}), and all groups of order at most $p^3$.
+Many $p$-groups have non-conjugacy detected, such as abelian groups trivially, all $p$-groups of normal $p$-rank one (this is computed indirectly in \cite[Section 6]{M24a}), and all groups of order at most $p^3$.
 However, indistinguishable pairs of subgroups exist.
-For instance, set $G := C_8 \ltimes (C_2 \times C_2)$, with generators $a,b,c$ satisfying This group has a GAP implementation of \texttt{SmallGroup(32,43)}; it is the holomorph of $\Z/8\Z$.
-In this case, $C_2 \times C_2$ acts on $D_8$ faithfully. $G$ has two nonconjugate subgroups isomorphic to $V_4$, whose individual elements are all conjugate: Therefore, given any real representation $V$ of $G$ with character $\catP_V$, we have $\dim V^H = \dim V^K$, since Since $\im(\dim) = \on{CF}_b(G)$, every Borel-Smith function $f$ satisfies $f(H) = f(K)$.
-The author thanks Math.SE user \texttt{testaccount} for this example. \end{remark}
+For instance, set $G := C_8 \rtimes (C_2 \times C_2)$, with generators $a,b,c$ satisfying This group has a GAP implementation of \texttt{SmallGroup(32,43)}; it is the \emph{holomorph} of $C_8$, i.e., a group of the form $H \rtimes \Aut(H)$.
+In particular, $C_2 \times C_2\cong \Aut(C_8)$ acts on $C_8$ faithfully.
+The group $G$ has two nonconjugate subgroups isomorphic to $V_4 = C_2 \times C_2$, whose individual elements are all conjugate: Therefore, given any real representation $V$ of $G$ with character $\catP_V$, we have $\dim V^H = \dim V^K$, since Since $\im(\dim) = \on{CF}_b(G)$, every Borel-Smith function $f$ satisfies $f(H) = f(K)$.
+We thank Math.SE user \texttt{testaccount} for finding and sharing this example \cite{SEt}. \end{remark}